AMWA-TV/nmos-control-feature-sets/device-configuration/README.md

 interface NcObjectPropertiesHolder {
-    attribute NcRolePath    path; // Object role path attribute sequence<NcRolePath>    dependencyPaths; // Sequence of role paths which are a dependency for this object (helpful to inform clients which objects need to be restored together) attribute sequence<NcPropertyValueHolder>    values; // Object properties values attribute NcBoolean    isRebuildable; // Describes if the object is rebuildable };
+    attribute NcRolePath    path; // Object role path attribute sequence<NcRolePath>    dependencyPaths; // Sequence of role paths which are a dependency for this object (helpful to inform clients which objects need to be restored together) attribute sequence<NcClassId>    allowedMembersClasses; // Sequence of class ids allowed as members of the block (non-block objects have this as an empty sequence) attribute sequence<NcPropertyValueHolder>    values; // Object properties values attribute NcBoolean    isRebuildable; // Describes if the object is rebuildable };